v-fedorov/showoff/README.md

 If your slack **username** (not first/last name) is the same as your gamertag, you can omit this entirely.
 >@bot-name xbox special

+### Testing it out
+If you want to test out the bot before using it in a public channel, try sending it a direct message.
+You do not need "@bot-name" when you are messaging the bot directly, just the inputs.
+The bot will still default to using your slack username when only 2 inputs are sent in a direct message.

 ### Caveats
 * Xbox users must use an underscore ( _ ) for any spaces in their gamertags.
 * As stated above, Showoff automatically looks at your most recently played character.
 This was ultimately an intentional decision to limit the number of inputs needed and simplify using the bot.